 How to apply for a SunTrust student loan

 SunTrust student loans can be a great match for many students, including international students and graduate business students.
 But other lenders may be willing to offer you better rates, so it’s important to compare rates from multiple lenders before accepting an offer.

 SunTrust stands out among private student lenders for making loans to international students who are not U.S. Citizens or permanent residents.
 In addition, SunTrust offers several perks that help it stand out from the crowd:

-- Principal reduction for earning your degree: The Custom Choice Student Loan offers a 2% principal reduction if you earn your degree.
-That’s based on the total dollar amount of any Custom Choice loans.
+- Principal reduction for earning your degree: The Custom Choice Loan offers a 2% principal reduction with proof of graduation.
+That’s based on the total dollar amount of any Custom Choice Loan.
 So if you borrow $35,000, you could get $700 back at graduation.
-Similarly, Graduate Business School Loan offers a 1% principal reduction.
+Similarly, the Graduate Business School Loan offers a 1% principal reduction with proof of graduation.